siddk/udacity/Web Development/Lessons/Lesson6/lesson6.md

 2. Query the database --> This is the redundancy we can cut out
 3. Collate the results (sort)
 4. Render the HTML (also a stop-gap)

+We will be focusing on the second option for the time being.